 Differences in measures being used.
-One study indicated that there was some differentiation in measures among models - with older VBP programs historically utilizing quality performance measures, while newer programs like ACOs and bundled payments incorporated both cost and quality measures in their physician incentive and payment determination methodologies.
-Documented measures varied, but typically included clinical process and intermediate outcomes measures, patient safety measures, utilization measures, and patient experience measures.
+One study indicated that there was some differentiation in measures among models - with older value-based purchasing (VBP) programs historically utilizing quality performance measures, while newer programs like ACOs and bundled payments incorporated both cost and quality measures in their physician incentive and payment determination methodologies.
+Documented measures varied, but typically included clinical process and intermediate outcomes measures, patient safety measures, utilization measures, and patient experience measures.31

-Experts have expressed concern with existing performance measures for VBPs, noting that many of the measures used only address a small fraction of care delivered by providers and encouraged providers to focus improvement efforts on things that are measured, rather than overall improvement.
-Many of these experts have recommended shifting the focus of measurement to performance areas that are lagging or creating a broader and more comprehensive set of measures, to best encourage broad improvements and understand the overall impact of program models, performance measures can differ between Medicare implementation and private payer implementation.
+Experts have expressed concern with existing performance measures for VBPs, noting that many of the measures used address only a small fraction of care delivered by providers and encouraged providers to focus improvement efforts on factors that are measured, rather than overall improvement.
+Many of these experts have recommended shifting the focus of measurement to performance areas that are lagging or creating a broader and more comprehensive set of measures, to best encourage broad improvements and understand the overall impact of program32

 Impact of different aggregation methods.
-One study noted that different methods for weighting and grouping ACO quality measures could have significant impacts on overall model scores, potentially impacting shared savings payments
+One study noted that different methods for weighting and grouping ACO quality measures could have significant impacts on overall model scores, potentially impacting shared savings payments.33

 Performance measures used in multi-payer models.
 Several current CMMI models are multi-payer models and incorporate partnerships with other payers and states to help advance health.
-Among these
+Among these models, performance measures can differ between Medicare implementation and private payer implementation.34

-With the goal of producing a replicable strategy for reducing TCOC in multiple regions, the Network for Regional Healthcare Improvement (NHRI) published their own "Technical Resource for Measurement of Total Cost of Care Using Multi-Payer Datasets," documenting their Total Cost of Care Pilot project.
-The pilot used the HealthPartners TCOC tool to measure the outcomes of the project.
+With the goal of producing a replicable strategy for reducing TCOC in multiple regions, the Network for Regional Healthcare Improvement (NRHI) published its own "Technical Resource for Measurement of Total Cost of Care Using Multi-Payer Datasets," documenting its Total Cost of Care Pilot project.
+The pilot used the HealthPartners TCOC tool to measure the outcomes of the project.35